 - Optional: shredded coconut (sweetened or unsweetened) for sprinkling on top

-- In a medium bowl, mash the raspberries, and then add the eggs, oil, and vanilla.
+In a medium bowl, mash the raspberries, and then add the eggs, melted oil or butter, and vanilla.
 Stir to thoroughly combine.

 In a large bowl, mix the flour, sugar, baking soda, salt, and chips.
 Make a well in the center of the dry ingredients.

 Pour the wet mixture into the dry mixture, and stir until combined.

 Distribute the batter among the prepared muffin tins.
 Sprinkle a little shredded coconut on top, if desired (I use about 1/2 – 1 teaspoon depending on size of muffin chosen).
 Bake approximately 10-12 minutes for mini muffins or 15-17 minutes for regular-size muffins.
 Check for doneness with a toothpick, and then remove from the oven.
 Allow to cool in the pan for 5-10 minutes before removing to a rack to cool completely.